project-test-ASDFHKJ/plan/PROJECT_MANAGEMENT_SETUP.md

    - Issue type assignment
    - Milestone inheritance from parent
    - List of all descendants updated with the new milestone

+### Rollup Estimates Workflow

+When a project item's Estimate or Remaining field is updated:

+1. **Detects the change** to Estimate or Remaining field
+2. **Identifies the issue** from the project item
+3. **Finds the parent** issue from the issue body
+4. **Collects all children** of the parent issue
+5. **Reads each child's values** for Estimate and Remaining from the project
+6. **Calculates totals**:
+   - Sum of all children's Estimate values
+   - Sum of all children's Remaining values
+7. **Updates parent's fields** in the project with the totals
+8. **Posts comment on parent** showing breakdown by child
+9. **Recursively updates ancestors**:
+   - Finds grandparent and repeats the process
+   - Continues up the hierarchy to the root Epic
+   - Ensures all ancestors have accurate rolled-up values

+**Result:** Any change to a leaf task automatically propagates up through the entire hierarchy, keeping all parent estimates accurate.

 ## Troubleshooting